databricks-industry-solutions/security-analysis-tool/docs/setup/aws.md

 - Run the `install.sh` script on your terminal.

+> To ensure that the install.sh script is executable, you need to modify its permissions using the chmod command.
+    ```sh
+      chmod +x install.sh
+      ./install.sh
+    ```

 ![](../gif/terminal-aws.gif)

 > Remember that the target workspace should have a [profile](https://docs.databricks.com/en/dev-tools/cli/profiles.html) in [Databricks CLI](https://docs.databricks.com/en/dev-tools/cli/index.html)